andrewmcdan/Survival-Guide/book/part-06-medical-and-first-aid/04-burns-and-eye-dental-emergencies.md

 ### Preservation Medium
 For an avulsed (knocked‑out) adult tooth: Handle by the crown (white part), not the root; gently rinse debris (don’t scrub); if the patient is conscious and cooperative, reimplant immediately and have them bite on gauze.
 If not, store in tooth preservation solution (e.g., Save‑a‑Tooth), cold milk, or saliva (cheek pouch).
 Seek dental care urgently—best outcomes within 30–60 minutes.

+⚠️ Caution: Do not reimplant primary (baby) teeth—risk to developing permanent teeth.
+Never store teeth dry or wrapped in tissue.

 ☑️ Checklist — Burns/Eye/Dental
 - Cool burns 10–20 minutes; no ice/oils; remove constricting items